nalie-linda/nalie-linda/README.md

 - 👋 Hi, I’m @nalie-linda
-- 👀 I’m interested in statistics and Data
+- 👀 I’m interested in: statistics and Data
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning:  Machine Learning
 - 💞️ I’m looking to collaborate on  ..(nothing yet..)
-- 📫 How to reach me ...
+- 📫 How to reach me : www.linkedin.com/in/linda-nalweyiso

 <!---
 nalie-linda/nalie-linda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.